IJBaig/IJBaig.github.io/index.md

 ## 👨‍💻 About Me

-I am an Information Technology student (having completed five semesters) with a deep, hands-on focus on cybersecurity.
+I am an Information Technology student with a deep, hands-on focus on cybersecurity.
 I specialize in defensive security, SOC workflows, and practical threat detection.

 Rather than just studying theory, I build projects from scratch and complete hands-on simulations aligned with real SOC tasks.
 My core focus is on bridging academic concepts with lab-based platforms and enterprise simulations to hunt threats, analyze malware, and secure network infrastructure.